 Ctrl+D in Excel and Google Sheets

-In Microsoft Excel and Google Sheets, pressing Ctrl+D fills the cell beneath with the contents of the selected cell.
-To fill more than one cell, select the source cell and press Ctrl+Shift+Down to select multiple cells.
+In Microsoft Excel and Google Sheets, pressing Ctrl+D fills the cell beneath with the contents of the selected cell in a column.
+To fill more than one cell, select the source cell and press Ctrl+Shift+Down to select all cells.
 Then press Ctrl+D to fill them with the contents of the original cell.

 Ctrl+D in Microsoft PowerPoint